-Her photographic work explores the relationship between the human body and the natural world, drawing inspiration from nature, architecture, and memory.
-Through still life and narrative series, she examines themes of nostalgia, isolation, and place.
+Rachel Helfand (b.
+1979, Los Angeles) is a photographer whose work investigates the relationship between the human body and the natural world, drawing on influences of nature, architecture, and memory.
+Through still life and narrative series, her practice explores themes of nostalgia, isolation, and place, often balancing intimacy with restraint.
+Her work reflects a sustained interest in how environments—both built and organic—shape emotional and physical experience.

 Helfand received a BA in French language and literature from California Lutheran University and an MA in Art History from Richmond University in London in 2005.